wp-media/imagify-plugin/README.md

 Three level of compression are available:

-- Normal, a lossless compression algorithm.
+* Normal, a lossless compression algorithm.
 The image quality won't be altered at all.
-- Aggressive, a lossy compression algorithm.
+* Aggressive, a lossy compression algorithm.
 Stronger compression with a tiny loss of quality most of the time this is not even noticeable at all.
-- Ultra, our strongest compression method using a lossy algorithm.
+* Ultra, our strongest compression method using a lossy algorithm.

 With the backup option, you can change your mind whenever you want by restoring your images to their original version or optimize them to another compression level.

+## How about webp images?
+Now, for each image you optimize with the Imagify plugin, you will also get its **WebP version** (if you tick the option in the settings); in your Media library, this will result in the following image versions:

+* full-sized optimized image,
+* full-sized WebP image,
+* optimized thumbnails,
+* WebP thumbnails.

+The optimization will also work for images included in your themes and plugins.

+If you want, Imagify can also display WebP images on your front-end in two ways:

+* `<picture>` tag,
+* rewrite rules in the .htaccess file.

+If you kept a backup copy of the original images, you have the possibility to **create their WebP version separately** (one by one or via the bulk optimization).

 ## What our users think of Imagify?